 That’s a resounding yes!
 In fact, one of the defining features of infrared saunas is that it won’t and can’t burn yourself as it only operates below 130F, a temperature that is deemed to be more comfortable and much safer by most users.
-In addition, there are no known reports or dangers that were associated to infrared saunas.
+In addition, there are no known reports or dangers that were associated with infrared saunas.

-Now, while this sounds utterly pleasing, I’d still recommend that you see your doctor before you indulge into this kind of regimen.
+Now, while this sounds utterly pleasing, I’d still recommend that you see your doctor before you indulge in this kind of regimen.
 And while you’re at it, verify from your physician that you’re not under any type of pre-existing conditions as these ailments might complicate them further.

 Now onto the big reveal……